 Glycation affects physiological aging and neurodegenerative diseases such as Alzheimer’s disease and amyotrophic lateral sclerosis.
 Modulation of the AGE-RAGE axis is now considered promising in the prevention of neurodegenerative diseases.
 Dietary advanced gycation end products are associated with a decline in memory including Alzheimer’s.
 Advanced glycation end products (AGEs) explain many of the neuropathological and biochemical features of AD such as extensive protein crosslinking, glial induction of oxidative stress and neuronal cell death.
 Oxidative stress and AGEs initiate a positive feedback loop, where normal age-related changes develop into a pathophysiological cascade.
 AGEs may contribute to eventual neuronal dysfunction and death as an important factor in the progression of various neurodegenerative diseases, including Alzheimer’s disease.

 Glycotoxins in our food, also known as advanced glycation end products, or AGE’s, suppress sirtuin activity.
 The Western diet includes excessive AGE’s, which can be neurotoxic.
-High levels in the blood may predict cognitive decline over time.
+High levels in the blood and skin may predict cognitive decline over time.
 If you measure the urine levels of glycotoxins flowing through the bodies of older adults, those with the highest levels went on to suffer the greatest cognitive decline over the subsequent nine years.

 Dietary AGEs are important sources of AGE accumulation in vivo, resulting in mitochondrial dysfunction, impairment of energy metabolism, and subsequent cognitive impairment.
 Thus, reducing AGEs intake to lower accumulation of AGEs could hold therapeutic potential for the prevention and treatment of AGEs-induced mitochondrial dysfunction linked to cognitive decline.